 The location is carried out by the Semana Santa tradition in Larantuka, the capital of East Flores Regency, East Nusa Tenggara Province.
 The Larantuka ethnic people are a very well-preserved cultural heritage.
 The study of the symbol of the Semana Santa tradition of education uses qualitative research methods with this type of research.
 Research data, namely nonverbal data in the form of pictures, photos related to the symbols of education in the Semana Santa tradition.
 These data were obtained from the researchers and from the speakers.
 Data collection techniques were carried out using autoethnographic techniques that followed the stages of observation and interviews.
-[24] states that data collection in this type of autoethnographic research data uses data owned by the researcher himself, complemented by observation data, interviews, library data, and artifacts, (2) on the results, experiences and reflections researchers must produce an analysis or interpretation of the cultural context studied, and (3) researchers are required to analyze their data critically to find the intended discourse.
+[24] states that data collection in this type of autoethnographic research is based on guidelines, namely (1) at the content level, autoethnographic research data uses data owned by the researcher himself, complemented by observation data, interviews, library data, and artifacts, (2) on the results, experiences and reflections researchers must produce an analysis or interpretation of the cultural context studied, and (3) researchers are required to analyze their data critically to find the intended discourse.